 2 Helpful / 0 Not

 Pros: I love how clean and manacured the grounds are.
 6 of the 9 baskets are on a square portion of the grounds with longer holes 3, 4 & 5 pushing out beyond & back into the square.
 Mix of short to medium open holes through very tall mature pine trees.
 Manacured grass with pine needle grounds make for possable skip ace shots.
 Nice new signs give distance and par.
 Manacured grounds thanks to being on museaum property.
+Being only 9 holes and so close to I-10 or I-75 makes this a good rest stop for someone on a road trip.

 Cons: only 9 baskets.
 However, the dual cement tees do offer a different enough look beyond long & short to round out a fun 18 holes.
 No restroom for the ladies.